USEPA/e-manifest/docs/src/Services/user.md

 }
 ```

-Both fields, `"userId"` and `"siteIds"` are optional.
+Both fields, `userId` and `siteIds` are optional.
 If you know the user ID, you can use this service to return the
 user's
 information, such as what site's they have access to and the permissions in RCRAInfo they have for each site.